jdchristensen/shinestacker/README.md

 ```bash
 xattr -cr /Applications/shinestacker/shinestacker.app
 ```
-5. Now you can double-click the Sine Stacker icon app in the ```shiestacker``` folder and it should run.
+5. Now you can double-click the Sine Stacker icon app and it should run.

 macOS adds a quarantine flag to all files downloaded from the internet.
 The above command removes that flag while preserving all other application functionality.